PKU-Alignment/omnisafe/docs/source/index.rst

 Before Reading
 --------------

-Before you start having fun reading the OmniSafe tutorial, we want you to understand the usage of colors in this tutorial.
+Before you start reading the OmniSafe tutorial, we want you to understand the usage of colors in this tutorial.

 In this tutorial, in general, the :bdg-info:`light blue boxes` indicate